jishaocong0910/gverify/README.md

         }
     }
     // Output:
-    // 0 name must not be blank
+    // 0 name is blank
-    // 1 email's format is illegal
+    // 1 phone is too short
-    // 2
-    // 3 age must greater than 0
+    // 2 age must be greater than 0
-    //
-    // 由于没有设置string的Gt校验方法的默认消息，第二个错误消息为空字符串。
 }
 ```